The bad student. Critical pedagogy for artificial intelligences Specialized Course

-This module is aimed at anyone interested in reflecting on our technological present, with a special focus on Artificial Intelligence and its impact on contemporary culture.
+This course is aimed at anyone interested in reflecting on our technological present, with a special focus on Artificial Intelligence and its impact on contemporary culture.
 It may be of particular interest to visual artists, filmmakers, designers, photographers, students of Art, Photography, and Design, as well as social educators, teachers, and graduates in audiovisual communication, sociology, humanities, anthropology, and political science.

 10 theoretical and practical sessions of 3 hours.